Acronyms

 - Folic acid deficiency (triamterene)

-- DRUG INTERACTIONS
+DRUG INTERACTIONS

 - Amiloride and triamterene

-- Examples of medications that may raise potassium levels include:
+- Medications that raise potassium levels include:

 - Aldosterone antagonists (spironolactone and eplerenone)